gretamagkekse/blog-react/README.md

-# A Reajt.js blog application
+# A React.js blog application

 This project showcases my first tries with React.js implementation usind Tailwind.js for further styling.
-JSON-server was used to access database.
+JSON-server was used to simulate a database.

 ## Quickstart

 ### `npx json-server --watch data/db.json --port 8008`

-Starts JSON-server to access database.
+Starts JSON-server with relevant data.

 ### `npm start`